Walmart wants to deliver groceries — and put them in your fridge

 BENTONVILLE, Ark.— Walmart is going to begin delivering groceries inside shoppers’ homes — right to their kitchen refrigerators.

-Starting this fall, nearly one million people across three cities — Kansas City, Missouri, Pittsburgh and Vero Beach, Florida — will have access to Walmart’s new in-home delivery option, the retailer announced Friday at its annual shareholders meeting in Bentonville, Arkansas.
-The company said it will “learn and scale” the option across the U.S. from there, not specifically outlining any further expansion plans.
+Starting this fall, almost one million people across three cities — Kansas City, Missouri, Pittsburgh, and Vero Beach, Florida — will have access to Walmart’s new in-home delivery option, the retailer announced Friday at its annual shareholders meeting in Bentonville, Arkansas.
+The company said it will “learn and scale” the option across the United States from there, not specifically outlining any further expansion plans.

 Walmart’s in-home delivery project is headed up by Bart Stein.
 A Google alum, Stein joined Walmart a little more than a year ago from Wim, a hardware company he founded that hoped to be the so-called Keurig of frozen yogurt, to lead Project Franklin.
 Franklin is the second start-up to come from Walmart’s tech incubator, Store No. 8.